giovannizotta/circular/README.md

 # circular

-Circular is a Core Lightning plugin that helps routing nodes rebalance their channels.
+`circular` is a Core Lightning plugin that helps lightning nodes rebalance their channels.

-It optimizes on fees, and it's designed to be used by routing nodes who do not need reliability in their payments and just want to rebalance their channels at the cheapest possible rate.
+It optimizes on **fees**, and it's designed to be used by routing nodes who do not need reliability in their payments and just want to rebalance their channels at the cheapest possible rate.
 It features a custom pathfinding algorithm that remembers liquidity information about the graph thanks to failed payments.
+Initially it doesn't know anything about the graph, but it will learn about it as it fails payments.

 ## Building
 You need Go 1.13 or higher to build this plugin.